-At Steward, Ingram & Cooper PLLC our tax preparers can file both state and federal tax extensions for our clients.
+At Steward, Ingram & Cooper PLLC, our tax preparers can file both state and federal tax extensions for our clients.

-For Federal tax returns you can file an extension electronically by using Free File through the IRS to make your request.
+For Federal tax returns, you can file an extension electronically by using Free File through the IRS to make your request.
 This gives you until October 15th to file a return.
 You should also estimate your tax liability when doing this and pay any amount due.
 If there is an overpayment, you will receive a refund once all your paperwork is complete.

 If you cannot file the North Carolina Individual Income Tax Return by the due date you can file an extension using Form D-410.
 You may apply for a six-month extension of time to file the return.

-When a couple files jointly, this means all their income, assets, dependents, and deductions are combined and included on one tax return.
+When a couple files jointly, this means all of their income, assets, dependents, and deductions are combined and included on one tax return.
 Married, filing separately means that both parties file their own returns, keeping their individual income, investments, and property separate.

 An overwhelming majority of married couples choose to file jointly.
 It’s easier, and the benefits include a lower tax rate and increased tax deductions, including the child tax credit and capital loss deductions, which are twice the amount than the threshold for filing separately.
 There are other benefits that can be explored in this article.

-If you are using income based repayment to repay your student loans, filing separately can result in a lower payment plan.
+If you are using income-based repayment to repay your student loans, filing separately can result in a lower payment plan.
 If one spouse has a large amount of medical expenses, it may be better to file separately in order to itemize the costs.